Rapelje, Montana

 Rapelje is an unincorporated community and census-Designated Place in northern Stillwater County, Montana, United States.
 Rapelje was named for J. M. Rapelje, general manager and vice president of the Northern Pacific Railway.
-Rapelje had a population of approximately 110 people as of the 2000 census.
+As of the 2020 census, Rapelje had a population of 88.
 Rapelje is located 24 miles north of Columbus on Montana Secondary Highway 306.

 History

 Rapelje was originally called Lake Basin due to its geographical landscape, but in 1913 it was named after J.M.
 Rapelje, who was one of the heads of the Northern Pacific Railroad.
 Rapelje was first established as a town where local railroad workers of the Northern Pacific Railway would live in the late 1800s.
 As more people began to work at the railroad, the town grew bigger in both size and population.
 They had multiple establishments such as a hotel, a grocery store, a town hall, a K-12 school, and many other things.
 A post office was established in 1913, and the four grain towers (which are still there today) were put in business.
 A railroad destination point, Rapelje developed into a reasonable town with a number of grain elevators, its own school district, an evangelical church, a cafe, and later a violin shop and clothing business.
 In 1980, the railroad was taken out of Rapelje, and the population declined, as well as sales and business.
 Businesses and residents of Rapelje largely dispersed from the town over the following decades.
 The hotel burned down, the town hall was removed, and the grocery store was closed.